angelo-wf/LakeSnes/bugs.md

   - Music sounds off, sound effects are missing
 - Soul Blazer
   - Music sounds off (wrong samples)
-- Super Bomberman
-  - Options on title-screen have sprite-dropout(?)
 - Taz-Mania
   - Audio breaks during gameplay (might cause game freeze at following SPC upload)
 - Toy Story
-  - Sprite-dropout problems in "Really inside the claw machine" when holding an alien (and some other places) *[does not happen in SnesJS]*
   - Odd noise when starting a new level, some sound effects keep going during and when exiting levels *[does not happen in SnesJS]*